Adelost/piano-video-2-midi/README.md

 ## Tips

+* When previewing a video, hovering over the image will display your mouse's x and y coordinates relative to the image in the lower right corner.
+This helps you input the correct x,y values for the GUI.

-A video file can be downloaded of Youtube-like sites in various ways.
+* A video file can be downloaded of Youtube-like sites in various ways.
+If you have Firefox one simple way is to install the [Easy Youtube

-If you have Firefox one simple way is to install the [Easy Youtube Video Downloader Express](https://addons.mozilla.org/en-US/firefox/addon/easy-youtube-video-download/) or [Video DownloadHelper](https://addons.mozilla.org/en-US/firefox/addon/video-downloadhelper/).
+ Video Downloader Express](https://addons.mozilla.org/en-US/firefox/addon/easy-youtube-video-download/) or [Video DownloadHelper](https://addons.mozilla.org/en-US/firefox/addon/video-downloadhelper/).

 ## Known problems